Disability Support Services in Auckland

 The individual circumstances of the child are always taken into account when eligibility for the CDA is being considered.
 It is not a case of children with a physical, psychiatric or intellectual disability being automatically eligible for the CDA.

-One other point is that the CDA is not about providing cost.
-The Disability Allowance can assist with that.
+CDA is not about providing cost; the Disability Allowance can assist with that.

 The Child Disability Allowance is $46.49 a week (as at 1 April 2015) for each child who qualifies.
 This is a set amount and doesn’t depend on your income or costs.
 This allowance is paid into your bank account every two weeks and is paid separately from any other assistance you may get.
 In most cases, it won’t affect any other assistance you may get.